shichao-an/notes/docs/unp/ch7.md

 2. The peer responds with an RST, which tells the local TCP that the peer host has crashed and rebooted.
 The socket's pending error is set to `ECONNRESET` and the socket is closed.
 3. There is no response from the peer to the keep-alive probe.
 Berkeley-derived TCPs send 8 additional probes, 75 seconds apart, trying to elicit a response.
 TCP will give up if there is no response within 11 minutes and 15 seconds after sending the first probe.

+##### **No response and errors** *

+* If there is no response at all to TCP's keep-alive probes, the socket's pending error is set to `ETIMEDOUT` and the socket is closed.
+* If the socket receives an ICMP error in response to one of the keep-alive probes, the corresponding error ([Figures A.15](figure_a.15.png) and [Figure A.16](figure_a.16.png)) is returned instead, and the socket is still closed.
+    * A common ICMP error in this scenario is "host unreachable", where the pending error is set to `EHOSTUNREACH`.
+This can occur because of either of the following:
+        * Network failure.
+        * <u>The remote host has crashed and the last-hop router has detected the crash.</u>

 #### `SO_LINGER` Socket Option

 ### ICMPv6 Socket Option